Getting There & Departing

 Once the two entrance roads join up, there is basically one "major" road leading through the Mountain Pine Forest Reserve and on out to the Caracol ruins.
 This rough dirt road is alternately known as the Pine Ridge Road or the Chiquibil Road.
 Caracol, the Río on Pools, Río Frío Cave, and Five Sister Falls, are located either right on or just off this road.
 Various spurs and assorted lesser roads head off towards some of the other attractions and destinations listed below.
 Everything is fairly well marked and signposted.

 There are no major settlements in this area.
 The only town of any size and note is San Antonio Village, a quaint little Maya village.
+This is where the cement portion of the road ends.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.